 These requirements are intended to provide appropriate protection of mobile satellite services operating in the 1 518-1 559 MHz frequency band, in particular at sea ports, airports and search and rescue ground stations of the mobile satellite service, from mobile systems (IMT) operating in the 1 492-1 517 MHz frequency band, including when only a portion of this frequency band is assigned for IMT.
 Further national measures may be needed to improve protection of mobile satellite services in the band 1 518-1 559 MHz (see sections on pf limits)

-[As an example of such further national measures on unwanted emissions limits at airports, a maximum unwanted e.i.r.p density limit of -41 dBm/MHz into the frequency band 1 525-1 559 MHz from out-of-band emissions from IMT base stations operating below 1 518 MHz is identified.
-This maximum unwanted emissions limit aligns with Option B of Recommends 2 of [Working Document towards a Preliminary Draft New] Recommendation ITU-R M.[REC.MSS & IMT L-band COMPATIBILITY].]

 The maximum OOB emissions limit, when combined with the geographical separation expected between the aircraft and base stations, would ensure the MES receiver degradation due to IMT unwanted emissions is kept to acceptable levels.

-Additionally for information, European Union provides also framework requiring maximum e.i.r.p on the block 1512-1517 MHz (see table below):
+Additionally, the European Union provided a framework requiring a maximum e.i.r.p for the frequency block 1512-1517 MHz (see table below):